Paul Wendkos: Later career

 From 1970 until his retirement in 1999, Wendkos specialized in made-for-television movies—one of these was The Taking of Flight 847: The Uli Derickson Story (1988), based on a TWA hijacking in 1985.
 It picked up five Emmy nominations, including one for Wendkos.
 He also directed 90-minute episodes of the James Stewart legal drama and murder mystery series Hawkins, which aired on an every-third-week basis as part of the CBS "wheel series" The New CBS Tuesday Night Movies.

 Personal life

 Wendkos married Ruth Bernat on March 1, 1953, and had one son, Jordan Elkan Wendkos.
 Ruth died in June 1978.
-In 1984, Wendkos married Lin Bolen, former NBC VP and producer; they lived in Malibu, California, until his death.
+In 1984, Wendkos married Lin Bolen, former NBC vice president and producer; they lived in Malibu, California until his death.

 Wendkos was ill for several years following a stroke.
 He died on November 12, 2009, in Malibu.
 He was survived by his son, Jordan, granddaughter, Justine Wendkos, and his wife, Lin Bolen Wendkos.